naomiven/gh-alerts/README.md

 # Initialize amplify and answer some questions about the project
 amplify init

-# Deploy
+# Add hosting to project & follow the instructions
-amplify publish
+amplify add hosting
 ```

 #### Deploy using Amplify console

-To set up automatic continuous deployment, hosting is added to the app connecting to this Github repo.
-Once connected, the app can be built & deployed directly from AWS Amplify console.
+For automatic continuous deployment, hosting is added to the app.
+Once Github is connected, the app can be built & deployed directly from AWS Amplify console.

 Environment variables are manually added using the console.